jamwine/Django/README.md

 To get started, follow the below steps:

 - Clone the repository.
-- Execute `docker-compose up -d --build`.
-This will build the image and start the container.
+- Execute `docker-compose up -d --build`, this will build the image and start the container.
-- Test the Django environment for any errors using this command: `docker-compose run --rm web sh -c "python manage.py test && flake8"`
 - On the browser, open http://localhost:8000/admin for the Django UI.
 - For creating the **admin** credentials, run the following command: `docker-compose exec web python manage.py createsuperuser`